Skip to content

 GLP-1 receptor activation → cAMP signalling cascade → among other effects, AMPK activation in certain tissues.
 Berberine → direct AMPK activation through mitochondrial complex I inhibition.
 These are different entry points into overlapping pathways — which is why berberine produces metabolic effects that are mechanistically related to GLP-1 signalling without being pharmacologically equivalent to a GLP-1 receptor agonist.

-Mechanism AMPK activation (indirect GLP-1 pathway overlap) Direct GLP-1 receptor agonism
+Mechanism Botanical compound; not a GLP-1 receptor agonist Direct GLP-1 receptor agonism

 Prescription required No ✓ Yes

-Administration Once-daily skin patch ✓ Weekly subcutaneous injection
+Administration Varies by supplement format Weekly subcutaneous injection

 Can You Combine Berberine and Semaglutide?